-The long version, with ramblings about life, love, and writing ...
+The long version, with ramblings about life and writing ...

-I was born in Tokyo to a Japanese mom and a Caucasian-American dad.
-When I was six, they sent me to Cuyahoga Falls, Ohio to spend the summer with my American grandparents and learn English.
-When I was nine, my parents split up and switched countries - that is, my mom moved my little brother and me to the U.S., and my dad stayed in Japan.
+I was born in Tokyo and spent the first part of my childhood there.
+When I was six, my parents sent me to Cuyahoga Falls, Ohio to spend the summer with my American grandparents, my father's parents, and learn English.
+When I was nine, my parents split up and switched countries - that is, my (Japanese) mom moved my little brother and me to the U.S., and my (American) dad stayed in Japan.

-Being Japanese-American in a predominantly white community, I spent much of my childhood feeling like a freak and an outsider.
+Being Japanese American in a predominantly white community, I spent much of my childhood feeling like an outsider.
 It didn't help that I didn't have a "normal" family, whatever that is.
-Mine felt particularly abnormal.
-My mom was a Buddhist alcoholic artist who liked to do yoga in the living room in her underwear.
-My step-dad, who was only ten years older than me, spent a lot of time smoking pot in the basement.
-We had very little money, sometimes not enough for rent or even groceries.
+Mine felt particularly abnormal, on top of which we had very little money, sometimes not enough for rent or even groceries.

 Despite the not-great home environment, I did manage to find an identity of sorts.
 Being smart.
 Getting good grades.
 And reading constantly.
 I went from Betsy, Tacy, and Nancy Drew to the Bronte sisters to Sartre and Camus.
-Rebecca, the inspiration for Thorn Abbey, quickly became one of my favorite novels of all time.
+Daphne du Maurier's Rebecca, the inspiration for Always, Forever, quickly became one of my favorite novels of all time.
 I loved curling up with a book in front of my face and being able to tune out people, problems, and drama.

 During my teens, I contemplated all sorts of things I wanted to be when I grew up (besides glamorous, sophisticated, and rich).
 I thought about becoming a private detective, a ballerina, an FBI agent, a concert pianist, a teacher, and a truck driver (free travel!).
-But I always came back to writing.
+But I eventually discovered writing.
 I loved having the ability - the sheer, awesome power - to spin characters out of gossamer and watch them blossom, self-destruct, and blossom again.